blackyoshi21825/Tesseract/README.txt

         -Maximum of 4 function parameters
         -Maximum of 1024 variables
-        -No error recovery - first error terminates execution -No lists, dictionaries, or classes, yet...
+        -No error recovery - first error terminates execution -No dictionaries or classes, yet...